chatapazar/ais-dev-day-2023/setup.md

 1. Request OpenShift cluster e.g. **OpenShift 4.11 Workshop** with a number of users as needed from RHPDS.

-2. Open a terminal on your computer then login to cluster with cluster admin user i.e. **opentlc-mgr** user.
+2. Open a terminal on your computer then login to cluster with cluster admin user i.e. **admin** user.

 3. Clone this repository to your computer then go to [script](script/) directory.